List of Accepted Sessions

 Today, we live on an intertwined, human-dominated planet where water resilience connects distant places through both climatic teleconnections and anthropogenic telecouplings.
 Anthropogenic telecouplings can be indirectly related to water cross-sectorally through land-use change driven by e.g., international trade, financial flows, or market globalization.
 Climatic teleconnections include long-way atmospheric transport of moisture, air pollution effects on remote rainfall, and distant modulation of monsoon circulation.
 While climatic teleconnections are natural phenomenon, the accelerating anthropogenic impacts on land and atmosphere are creating new surprises through the modulation or triggering of such teleconnections.
 These telecouplings and teleconnections, and their potential interactions, entail both water resilience risks and new opportunities for water governance.

-This session aims to contribute to the understanding of the role of water for transitioning towards resilient and sustainable development in land system in the light of the many new remote connections appearing in the Anthropocene.
+This session aims to contribute to the understanding of the role of water for transitioning towards resilient and sustainable development in the land system in the light of the many new remote connections appearing in the Anthropocene.
 To achieve this, we propose to bring together water resilience research related to both atmospheric teleconnections and anthropogenic telecouplings related to land cover change.

 *Preliminary programme will be published by 1st May 2018.